High Heels, Invented For The Male Gaze, Get A Feminist Makeover

 Sizing problems are exacerbated when it comes to heels, since in addition to considering the width and length of the foot, you need to consider how the foot changes when it is at a downward incline.
 “With heels, if your size is off by just a few millimeters, your toes are just jamming to the front of the shoe,” she says.
 “Your heel might slip around, going sideways.
 The ball of the foot experiences a lot of pressure.”

 With her startup, Gault has created an app that uses three pictures of the left and the right foot to create a 3D image.
-Rather than fitting you into a shoe size, True Gault creates a serial number that can be used to manufacture each set of shoes the brand makes for you.
-Then, the company creates a customized pair of shoes that are tailored to your unique physiology.
+Rather than fitting you into a shoe size, True Gault creates a serial number that can be used to manufacture each set of shoes.
+Then, the company creates a customized pair that are tailored to your unique physiology.
 This means taking into account the arch of the foot, the sizes of toes, and the width, not just of the widest part of your foot, but the entire length of it.
 In addition to creating heels that are perfectly suited to the biomechanics of a woman’s foot, True Gault heels are designed to keep the foot in place so weight is distributed across the entire plane of your foot, rather than in one particular area.

 The really complex part of Gault’s business model has to do with the manufacturing.
 Gault has developed a platform that allows shoe factories to build shoes based on 3D models and foot scans, rather than the current industry norm, which is to build shoes based on a mold that looks like a foot.
 She currently manufactures her shoes in Alicante, Spain, but the technology she’s developed can be easily implemented in any factory.